Jordan decomposition for weights and the blockwise Alperin weight conjecture: Finite groups of Lie type and equivariant Morita equivalences

 \section{Finite groups of Lie type and equivariant Morita equivalences}

 In this section, we first recall some basic facts in the representation theory of finite groups of Lie type and then establish a Jordan decomposition for weights.
 The local subgroups of a connected reductive group may be disconnected.
 So we start from algebraic groups which are possibly disconnected.
 Fix a prime $p$ and an algebraic closure $\overline{\F}_p$ of the field $\F_p$.
+We always assume that $p\ne\ell$.